SolCrys Logo

 AEO work requires precision.
 If an AI answer says the wrong thing about a product, the fix is not to generate more generic content.
 The fix is to make the right facts easier to retrieve, verify, cite, and summarize.

-Example: an answer engine says a company only monitors ChatGPT, even though the platform also covers Perplexity, Google AI, Gemini, Claude, and retail assistants.
-A weak AI writer might produce a broad article.
-A Corporate Context-aware AEO agent identifies the inaccurate fact, pulls the approved coverage statement, recommends the pages where the fact should be clarified, drafts a correction block, marks the action for review, and re-tests the original prompt after publication.
+Example: an answer engine says a company only monitors ChatGPT, even though the approved coverage statement includes Gemini, Google AI Overviews / AI Mode, and Perplexity on eligible plans.
+A generic AI writing tool, given the same prompt, would produce a broad article and leave the inaccurate-fact-versus-approved-claim reconciliation to a human.
+A Corporate Context-grounded workflow does that reconciliation up front: it identifies the inaccurate fact, pulls the approved coverage statement, recommends the pages where the fact should be clarified, prepares a reviewable correction, marks the action for review, and re-tests the original prompt after publication.

 That is the difference between content generation and governed execution.